 Control Panel

-Your web host’s control panel is how you make changes to your web hosting settings.
+Your web host’s control panel is how you change your web hosting settings.
 For instance, you can use the control panel to set up a new email address at your website domain.

-Both Bluehost and GoDaddy use cPanel, which is the most common control panel software out there.
+Bluehost and GoDaddy use cPanel, the most common control panel software out there.

-While cPanel can seem a little technical at times, there are lots of videos and tutorials online to help you understand how to use its different features.
+While cPanel can seem a little technical at times, there are many videos and tutorials online to help you understand how to use its different features.

 Winner: Tie